priyadharshini-annamalai/Datascience-and-Business-analytics-internship/README.md

 we are asked,
 What will be predicted score if a student study for 9.25 hrs in a day ?
 Data can be found at http://bit.ly/w-data

+Task3:
+Its is to find the maximum number of clusters in a dataset based on the attributes using the k-means clustering algorithm and represent them visually.
+Data can be found at : https://bit.ly/3kXTdox

+Task4:
+Here,The task is to use decision tree algorithm and classify the iris dataset and visualize it graphically.
+Data can be found at:: https://bit.ly/3kXTdox